DocsInternal-Kore/docs/docs/xo/manage-assistant/plan-and-usage/overview.md

 ## Plan Types

-The Kore.ai XO Platform offers Usage Plans and Support Plans for deploying and managing your App.
+The Kore.ai XO Platform offers Usage Plans for deploying and managing your App.

 ### Usage Plans

 The Usage Plan enables apps to interact with your end users from any available channels.  channels.
 For more information, see [Usage Plans](../plan-and-usage/usage-plans.md).

-### Support Plans

-The Support Plan is required to get premium support from Kore.ai’s team of experts.
-Access to help and support resources like [Kore.ai Documentation](../../home.md), [Community](https://community.kore.ai/), and [Academy](https://academy.kore.ai/)<span style="text-decoration:underline;"></span> is available for all users.
-For more information, see [Support Plans](./support-plans.md/).

 ## Workspace Linked to Multiple Apps